IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 > Indirect discrimination occurs when a law, policy or programme does not appear to be discriminatory, but has a discriminatory effect when implemented.
 This can occur, for example, when women are disadvantaged compared to men with respect to the enjoyment of a particular opportunity or benefit due to pre-existing inequalities.
 Applying a gender-neutral law may leave the existing inequality in place, or exacerbate it.[^20]

 ## Differential treatment sometimes justified
+Not all different treatment of men is discrimination.
+New Zealand and international human rights law allows for different treatment in some situations.

 > The enjoyment of rights and freedoms on an equal footing, however, does not mean identical treatment in every instance.
 In this connection, the provisions of the Covenant are explicit.
 For example, article 6, paragraph 5, prohibits the death sentence from being imposed on persons below 18 years of age.
 The same paragraph prohibits that sentence from being carried out on pregnant women.
 Similarly, article 10, paragraph 3, requires the segregation of juvenile offenders from adults.
 Furthermore, article 25 guarantees certain political rights, differentiating on grounds of citizenship.[^21]

 > Finally, the Committee observes that not every differentiation of treatment will constitute discrimination, if the criteria for such differentiation are reasonable and objective and if the aim is to achieve a purpose which is legitimate under the Covenant. [^22]